 I wrote on Friday about how the United States and Europe are arming the Kurds in Iraq against ISIS.
 The PKK (Partiya Karkerên Kurdistan, or Kurdistan Workers’ Party) is designated as a terrorist organization by the US and Europe, and even as we are arming them in Iraq, they are still carrying out attacks against Turkey.
 Along with the attack on Tuesday there was also a protest that erupted into violence between PKK protestors and Turkish security forces.

-A Kurdish protester was shot dead and two others were wounded in southeastern Turkey on Tuesday as they clashed with security forces dismantling a newly erected statue of...Mahsum Korkmaz, the first field commander of the Kurdistan Workers' Party (PKK) militant group...A court ordered the demolition of the statue after it was erected in a cemetery last week to mark the 30th anniversary of the PKK's first armed attack against Turkish forces, led by Korkmaz...Security forces immediately responded after the group attacked them with rocket launchers, rifles and hand-made explosives," it said in a statement, estimating the number of protesters at up to 250
+A Kurdish protester was shot dead and two others were wounded in southeastern Turkey on Tuesday as they clashed with security forces dismantling a newly erected statue of...Mahsum Korkmaz, the first field commander of the Kurdistan Workers' Party (PKK) militant group...A court ordered the demolition of the statue after it was erected in a cemetery last week to mark the 30th anniversary of the PKK's first armed attack against Turkish forces, led by Korkmaz...Security forces immediately responded after the group attacked them with rocket launchers, rifles and hand-made explosives," it said in a statement, estimating the number of protesters at up to 250continued

-PKK guerrillas have meanwhile rushed to the assistance of Kurdish peshmerga fighters in northern Iraq, battling the advance of Islamic State militants and finding themselves on the same side as the United States, which has carried out air strikes in support of the Kurdish forces.
+PKK guerrillas have meanwhile rushed to the assistance of Kurdish peshmerga fighters in northern Iraq, battling the advance of Islamic State militants and finding themselves on the same side as the United States, which has carried out air strikes in support of the Kurdish forces.The Free Republic

 Crack unit of female soldiers hunting Islamic State kidnappers

-hundreds of women from the Turkish PKK (Kurdistan Workers’ party) have crossed into Iraq to help push the IS fighters out of the north of Iraq.
+Heavily armed women from the Turkish PKK have gone into into Iraq to tackle the jihadistshundreds of women from the Turkish PKK (Kurdistan Workers’ party) have crossed into Iraq to help push the IS fighters out of the north of Iraq.

 They are striking fear into the hearts of the Jihadist thugs who believe if they are killed by a woman in battle they will not reach heaven.